How to Live Stream – A Quick Guide to Streaming for Beginners [2025 Update]

 You can change the width and height parameters, as well.
 The parts for the code that you must change to do this are highlighted in red above.

 If you go to the “General” tab and navigate to “Sharing,” you will also see a “Share Link” option.
-This is not an embed code but a link that will allow you to share directly with viewers or to your social networks.
+This is not an embed code but a link that allows you to share directly with viewers or to your social networks.

 8. Start Streaming